HOW TO GET YOUR BOOK PUBLISHED

 Should I beware of ‘vanity publishers’?

-Yes, we’d advise you to be very careful about dealing with any publisher who asks you for a lot of money (say over £1,000) to publish your book.
-They may make claims such as: ‘Your book will be available to every bookshop in the UK to order.’
+Yes, they may make claims such as: ‘Your book will be available to every bookshop in the UK to order.’
 While strictly true, this is like us boasting that we are advertising to London by sticking a card in a newsagent’s window near Buckingham Palace – or by tweeting out our mission statement and saying that it can be seen by the whole world.
+Be wary of any publishers who use high-pressure sales tactics.

 Any final advice?